 • SCARTThe output of the Sky box should be connected to your TV via a SCART lead.
 You should connect a SCART lead from the 'TV SCART' socket on the Sky box, to a spare SCART socket on the TV.

 • Line In iconThen, set your TV to view the output of the Sky box - Your TV's remote should have an AV / Line In or Ext button to allow viewing of the external socket.
-The button may be labelled with an icon like the one to the right.
+The button may be labeled with an icon like the one to the right.

-High-definition: If you have a Sky HD box and an HDTV, you can get high-definition TV by connecting between box and TV using an HDMI cable, and not a SCART cable.
+High-definition: If you have a Sky+HD box and an HDTV, you can get high-definition TV by connecting between box and TV using an HDMI cable, and not a SCART cable.

 Sky TV in multiple rooms